szkf/package-bot/README.md

 As of version 3.1.1 PackageBot supports the following languages:
 * English
 * Polish
-Support for more coming soon.
+<br />Support for more coming soon.

 ## Usage
 ### Adding new packages to list